 There are specific laws pertaining to lottery tickets and crossing the borders.
 It is a controversial topic, with cases of tickets being seized at the border.
 More can be viewed in this CTV article.

 The American dollar and the Canadian dollar are rarely equivalent to one another.
 Over the past 10 years, the American dollar has always been stronger.
 At the time of writing this article, one US dollar equals 1.33 Canadian dollars.
-This difference effects everything from the price of a lottery ticket, to the total amount of jackpot winnings.
+This difference effects everything from the price of a lottery ticket to the total amount of jackpot winnings, comparing the dollar values.